rshankras/Today-Extension-Tutorial/P04- Add Today Extension/content.md

 # Summary

+We have seen the following as part of this tutorial

+1. Create a new framework in iOS
+2. Steps for sharing data between App and App Extension
-These are steps required for adding Today Extension to Main App.
+3. Add Today Extension to a Main app.